dgerosa/astrostatistics_bicocca_2023/README.md

 Data mining and machine learning are computational subjects.
 One does not understand how to treat scientific data by reading equations on the blackboard: you will need to get your hands dirty (and this is the fun part!). **Students are required to come to classes with a laptop** or any device where you can code on (larger than a smartphone I would say...).
 Each class will pair theoretical explanations to hands-on exercises and demonstrations.
 These are the key content of the course, so please engage with them as much a possible.

+At various points during the lectures you fill find some **"Time to get your hands dirty"** statements.
+That means you got to start coding!

 ## Conceptual map of the class